saferpay/jsonapi/texts/ChapterAliasStore.md

 ## <a name="Payment_v1_Alias_AssertInsert"></a>Alias AssertInsert

 This method may be used to inquire the Alias Id and further information after a successful Alias Insert call.
+This function can be called up to 24 hours after the transaction was initialized.

 <div class="danger">
 <p><strong>Caution:</strong> Please DO NOT use the AssertInsert request for polling.
 You should always await the reception of the SuccessUrl.</p>